Pregnancy is one common cause, but there are many other reasons why you might feel sick in the morning.

-So if you're struggling with feel queasy when you wake up but don't know what’s causing it, take a look below.
-We've asked the experts why exactly we are feeling under the weather when we wake up and what we can do to stop it.
+If you're struggling with feeling queasy when you wake up but don't know why, take a look below.
+We've asked the experts why you might feel sick in the morning and what you can do to stop it.

 Why do I feel sick in the morning?